Laugharne/Laugharne/README.md

 ▶ Engaging in comprehensive bootcamps to unravel **Solana**'s intricacies, covering architecture, key concepts, and empowering developers to craft intelligent contracts.

-▶ I actively follow Solana, an invaluable resource offering accessible coding tutorials, guiding me through the journey of building exciting projects on the Solana blockchain.
+▶ I actively follow **Solana**, an invaluable resource offering accessible coding tutorials, guiding me through the journey of building exciting projects on the Solana blockchain.

 <table>